tunderhill1/scientia/README.md

 * `hpotter` and `rweasley` - students
 * `adumble` - staff

+Passwords are not checked in dev, so any string is a valid password for any of the above.

 Users enabled for access in dev are defined in the following places: